Azure AD B2C: Frequently asked questions (FAQ)

 Follow these steps to delete your Azure AD B2C tenant.

-You can use the current Applications experience or our new unified App registrations (Preview) experience.
+You can use our new unified App registrations experience or our legacy Applications (Legacy) experience.
 Learn more about the new experience.

 - Sign in to the Azure portal as the Subscription Administrator.
 Use the same work or school account or the same Microsoft account that you used to sign up for Azure.